 The last thing you want is for your website to be unable to handle the traffic that will be coming its way.
 Make sure that your website can take the hits.
 Contact your web hosting provider and add extra bandwidth if necessary.
 Test all of the purchasing buttons and options and work out all of the kinks before the big day.

 I will be in hustle mode for Small Business Saturday as well!
-I have two books that I will be discounting, and I am prepping my Work Smarter Store with goodies to be able to seize the wonderfulness that is Shop Small.
+I have a book bundle I will be selling to be able to seize the wonderfulness that is Shop Small.

 What do you think of my tips?
 Are you getting ready for Small Business Saturday?